If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 We should prioritize complex carbohydrates with every meal, except in the post-workout shake, where simple carbohydrates can and should be used.

-Simple carbohydrates increase insulin levels more markedly compared to complexes, being useful after training to reduce cortisol levels and therefore reduce the catabolic effects of training.
+Simple carbohydrates increase insulin levels more sharply than complexes, being useful after training to reduce cortisol levels and therefore reduce the catabolic effects of training.

 Here you have the best choices of carbohydrates: